How to Protect Routes in Expo Router with Clerk

 To protect routes in Expo Router with Clerk, split your app/ directory into (auth) and (app) route groups, wrap the root layout in <ClerkProvider> with Clerk's tokenCache, then add a layout-level guard in each group's _layout.tsx that checks isSignedIn from useAuth().
 Use <Redirect> to send unauthenticated users to /sign-in and signed-in users away from auth screens.
 Always wait for isLoaded === true before redirecting to avoid the flash-of-wrong-screen problem.

 Expo SDK 53+ also offers Stack.Protected, a declarative alternative that automatically cleans up navigation history when a guard fails.
-This guide walks through both patterns while building a complete Expo Router app with Clerk authentication, covering public and private routes, role-based access control, feature-based authorization, deep linking, and the most common pitfalls that trip up mobile developers.
+This guide walks through both patterns while building an Expo Router app with Clerk authentication.
+Part 1 covers the foundation: public and private route groups, the <ClerkProvider> setup, and the core sign-in, sign-up, and protected screens.
+Part 2 builds on it with role-based access control, feature-based authorization, deep linking, and the most common pitfalls that trip up mobile developers.

 What you'll build

-- Sign-up and sign-in screens using Clerk's Core 3 API
+- Sign-up and sign-in screens using Clerk's Core 3 Signal API

 Tech stack: Expo SDK 53+, Expo Router v5+, @clerk/expo v3+, TypeScript